 Students in this course will enjoy a clear introduction to Latin grammar and reading that will also delight them and cultivate in them the wonder of language.
 Students study the first two noun declensions; the first two verb conjugations; the present, imperfect, and future tenses; other parts of speech (adjectives, prepositions, and adverbs), and learn to read and translate basic Latin sentences.
 They also acquire a Latin vocabulary of 240 words and learn many English words derived from Latin.
 As a step beyond just an exposure to the language, this course trains students in grammar, vocabulary, and English derivatives.

 This course is designed to:

-- model a discipline of mind that focuses on how the Latin language works. - model pronunciation of Latin words and give students pronunciation practice through imitation. - model for students how to analyze grammatical structure, interpret word form and use, and translate Latin both orally and in writing - strengthen working memory by 'seeing, hearing, and doing' through the use of mnemonic aids (songs, chants), illustrating vocabulary and creating vocabulary flashcards, and writing sentences and short stories using English derivatives, thus improving storage and manipulation of information, and increasing students' problem-solving skills. - model for students how to use mnemonic aids (songs, chants) and give them practice using these aids. - demonstrate to students the etymology of Latin words and how they are transformed into English derivatives - give students practice copying texts accurately and reciting text from memory. - expose students to beautiful illustrations as well as images and paintings of ancient Roman culture, and to provide exposure to Roman history, culture, and historical figures.
-COURSE MAP:
+- model a discipline of mind that focuses on how the Latin language works. - model pronunciation of Latin words and give students pronunciation practice through imitation. - model for students how to analyze grammatical structure, interpret word form and use, and translate Latin both orally and in writing - strengthen working memory by 'seeing, hearing, and doing' through the use of mnemonic aids (songs, chants), illustrating vocabulary and creating vocabulary flashcards, and writing sentences and short stories using English derivatives, thus improving storage and manipulation of information, and increasing students' problem-solving skills. - demonstrate to students the etymology of Latin words and how they are transformed into English derivatives - expose students to beautiful illustrations as well as images and paintings of ancient Roman culture, and to provide exposure to Roman history, culture, and historical figures